chevere/parameter/README.md

 ## Inline validation

 Inline validation is the direct use of parameter functions to validate values.
-Create the parameter, invoke it with the value — done.
+Create the parameter and then invoke it with the value.

 ```php
 use function Chevere\Parameter\string;